Frequently Asked Questions

 What is a “patient care team”?

-Based on the Patient-Centered Medical Home model, Student Health Services developed three teams (Pine, Magnolia and Oak) of staff members (medical providers, counselors, nurses, support staff, dietitians, wellness professionals, etc.) to ensure a fully integrated evidenced-based holistic approach to provide high quality care.
+Based on the Patient-Centered Medical Home model, Student Health Services developed three teams (Pine, Magnolia, Dogwood and Oak) of staff members (medical providers, counselors, nurses, support staff, dietitians, wellness professionals, etc.) to ensure a fully integrated evidenced-based holistic approach to provide high quality care.

-While the patient care teams are based in the General Medicine Center, each patient care team has consultants from other areas within Student Health Services, including a staff member from the Counseling & Psychiatry and a Women’s Care consultant.
+While the patient care teams are based in the Primary Care area of the Center of Health and Well-Being, each patient care team has consultants from other areas within Student Health Services, including a staff member from the Counseling & Psychiatry and a Women’s Health consultant.
 The care team works together with the patient to provide the most comprehensive care possible.

-Why are there three patient care teams in the General Medicine Center?
+Why are there four patient care teams in the Primary Care Center?
 Can I use any of them?

-Each of the three care teams (Pine, Magnolia and Oak) has physicians, nurse practitioners, nurses and support staff.
+Each of the three care teams (Pine, Magnolia, Dogwood and Oak) has physicians, nurse practitioners, nurses and support staff.
 Students are randomly assigned to one of the three groups.
 We encourage you to continue to plan your appointments within the same group for the best possible, continuous care.

-You can view the three care teams on the General Medicine Center staff page http://www.sa.sc.edu/shs/aboutus/staff/gmc/.
+You can view the three care teams on the Primary Care staff page https://www.sa.sc.edu/shs/aboutus/staff/care/.

 How do I contact my patient care team?

 Each patient care team has its own phone number to call for questions or making appointments and a separate nurse line.